cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 - Eleven rusted helms (worthless)
 - Fifteen thin, leather-bound tomes, all of them signed copies of a storybook called _Snow Dwarf and the Seven Wights_, by Nitch Rackmay.

-Fortunes of Ravenloft
+**Fortunes of Ravenloft**

 If your card reading reveals that a treasure is here, it's buried in a random pile of treasure (roll a d6).

 ### X41.
 Fissure

-An earth tremor split the rock between areas X40 and X42, creating two natural openings that are virtually side by side.
+An earth tremor split the rock between areas [[#X40.
+Sealed Treasury]] and [[#X42.
+Amber Vault]], creating two natural openings that are virtually side by side.
 The openings are 3 feet wide, 8 feet high, and 10 feet deep.

 ### X42.
 Amber Vault

-A golden marble staircase with a black marble railing hugs the north wall as it spirals gently up a thirty-foot-wide shaft.
+> A golden marble staircase with a black marble railing hugs the north wall as it spirals gently up a thirty-foot-wide shaft.
 Lying in the middle of the room are six rotting wooden crates.

-The amber-covered walls are sculpted to look like tentacles that entwine around marble bas-reliefs of kings, queens, pharaohs, and sultans attended by myriad slaves.
+> The amber-covered walls are sculpted to look like tentacles that entwine around marble bas-reliefs of kings, queens, pharaohs, and sultans attended by myriad slaves.

 The west, south, and east walls contain alcoves, and standing in each alcove is a tall, rough block of amber.
 Two wide cracks have opened up in the south wall, spilling rubble and shattered pieces of amber onto the floor in the southeast corner of the room.